-In May 2019, Lion endorsed the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), an organization established by the Financial Stability Board (FSB).
+Climate change has become an urgent social issue in recent years and brings serious risks to corporate management as well as the potential for new business opportunities.
+In May 2019, the Group endorsed the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), an organization established by the Financial Stability Board (FSB).
 From October 2019 to January 2020, Lion took part in the Ministry of the Environment's Project to Analyze Scenarios of Climate Risks and Opportunities in Accordance with TCFD, evaluating the financial impact on its operations of climate-related risks and opportunities.
-In 2022, Lion expanded the scope of its analyses to encompass businesses, communities, product categories and supply chains, developing them into full-scenario analyses.
+In 2022, we expanded the scope of its analyses to encompass businesses, communities, product categories and supply chains, developing them into full-scenario analyses.
 The climate-related information resulting from these analyses is disclosed based on the TCFD framework.